techenthu23/Notes/Platforms/Linux/Security/SELinux.md

 # Identifying SELinux denials

-ollow only the necessary steps from this procedure; in most cases, you need to perform just step 1.
+Follow only the necessary steps from this procedure; in most cases, you need to perform just step 1.

 Procedure